-The Hampton Classic Horse Show in Bridgehampton, NY, is one of the most high-profile and elegant equestrian events in the nation.
-Held annually, it showcases the very highest levels of jumper competition, and hosts the top tier of riders and horses from all over the world.
+The Hampton Classic 2017 in Bridgehampton, NY, is one of the most high-profile and elegant equestrian events in the nation.
+Held annually, it showcases the very highest levels of jumper competition and hosts the top tier of riders and horses from all over the world.
 The elegance of the Hampton Classic can instantly be felt by all attendees, and the general mood of every guest was light-hearted and pleasant.
 It was quite a thrill to be seeing the top level performance from both riders and horses!
 Having the pleasure of knowing all the riders made this year’s competitions even more exciting.

 This year’s Hampton Classic took place between August 27 and September 3.
-Not only did it feature over 200 classes in six beautiful show rings, the Classic also boasted a Boutique Garden with more than 70 vendors for shopping, and a wide selection of dining options on the 60-acre showground.
+Not only did it feature over 200 classes in six beautiful show rings but, the Classic also boasted a Boutique Garden with more than 70 vendors for shopping, and a wide selection of dining options on the 60-acre showground.
 The table settings especially were quite impressive this year.

 Rider and Olympic veteran Daniel Bluman started the competitions out strong on Thursday, August 31, first winning the $40,000 SOVARO Speed Stake on horse Bacara d’Archonfosse.
 He went on to win the $86,000 Douglas Elliman Grand Prix Qualifier presented by Longines the next day.

 Bluman was born in Colombia and has represented that country in two Olympic Games, but will compete for Israel starting this year.
 Bluman’s win on Friday also earned more than $11,000 for the Michael J. Fox Foundation for Parkinson’s Research, in conjunction with the Hampton Classic’s Jump for Charity program.